Dave Madden

 David Joseph Madden (December 17, 1931 – January 16, 2014) was a Canadian-born American actor.
-His most famous role came on the 1970s sitcom The Partridge Family, in which he played the group's manager, Reuben Kincaid, opposite Shirley Jones' character.
+His most famous role came on the 1970s sitcom The Partridge Family, in which he played the group's manager, Reuben Kincaid, opposite Shirley Jones's character.
 Madden later had a recurring role as diner customer Earl Hicks on the mid-1970s to mid-1980s sitcom Alice.

 Early life

 Madden was born in Sarnia, Ontario, Canada, to Verna (née Burleigh) and Roger Madden.
-He had three older siblings: Sister Mary Roger (1919–), a practicing nun at Saint Mary-of-the-Woods in Indiana; Richard (1921–?); and Jack (1926–1948).
+He had three older siblings: Sister Mary Roger (1920–2023), a practicing nun at Saint Mary-of-the-Woods in Indiana; Richard (1921–?); and Jack (1926–1948).
 He spent his early childhood in Port Huron, Michigan, and in 1939 was sent to live with his aunt and uncle, Bess and Frank Hoff, in Terre Haute, Indiana, after his father's death and his mother's job keeping her on the road.
 At age 13, a serious bicycle accident left him immobilized.
 Madden spent months recuperating, a time during which he took an interest in magic.
 He later worked magic into his comedy act, which he performed around Terre Haute.
 He graduated in 1950 from Otter Creek High School, where he served as joke editor of the school paper, writing his own material.
 Madden spent one semester at Indiana State Teachers College, and in 1951 dropped out to enlist in the United States Air Force.
 Assigned to Special Services, he was sent to Tripoli, Libya, where he was a hit as an entertainer in camp shows and native theater, even performing before Idris of Libya, the ruler at the time.
 After the Air Force, Madden attended the University of Miami, where he graduated with a degree in communications in 1959.